Metrics quickstart

 in the Grafana dashboard and follow these steps:

-- Copy the JSON file contents and paste them into the
+- Copy and paste the JSON file contents into the

 Import via panel json